djergins/fullstack-nanodegree-vm/README.md

 Common code for the Relational Databases and Full Stack Fundamentals courses

+BEFORE RUNNING: You must generate the schema for the database in tournament.sql.
+To do this: type "psql", type "\i tournament.sql"

 To run this project, i.e., validate that the python code passes the requirements for the course, type, "python tournament_test.py" and validate that all tests pass up  to "Success!
 All tests pass!"